Looking at My Genes: What Can They Tell Me About My Mental Health?

 Don't worry if you cannot get complete information on every relative.
 Some people may not want to talk.
 Others may be unable to remember information accurately.
 That’s okay.
 Whatever information you can collect will be helpful.

-Keep a Record
+Keep a Record of Your Family History

-You can download and print out “My Family Health Portrait” and use it to record information about your family’s health.
-Once you fill in the information, you can keep it for your records, share the completed form with your doctor or health care provider, or share it with family members.
-Learn more at https://phgkb.cdc.gov/FHH.
+Free print and online tools can help you create a family health history.
+One tool, created by the U.S. Surgeon General, is "My Family Health Portrait".
+It helps organize the information in your family health history.
+You can download and print “My Family Health Portrait” and use it to record information about your family’s health.
+Once you fill in the information, you can keep it for your records, share the completed form with your doctor or other health care provider, or share it with family members.

 As a family grows or family members are diagnosed with health conditions, new or updated information can be added.
-It may take a little time and effort, but this lasting legacy can improve the health of your family for generations to come.
+It may take a little time and effort, but this legacy can improve the health of your family for generations to come.

-Talk to a Mental Health Professional
+Talk With a Mental Health Professional

 Genetic Testing Versus Genome Scans

-Traditional Genetic Testing
+Clinical or Diagnostic Genetic Testing

-- Identify gene changes that may increase the risk of developing a disease
+- Identify gene changes that may increase the risk of developing a disease.

-- Diagnose disease
+- Diagnose disease.

-- Identify gene changes that are implicated in an already diagnosed disease
+- Identify gene changes that are implicated in an already diagnosed disease.

-- Determine the severity of a disease
+- Determine the severity of a disease.